hyperledger/identus-edge-agent-sdk-ts/docs/Agent.md

 Quite a lot of things are happening here, so let's break it down:

 - `Apollo`, `Castor`, `Pluto`, `Mercury`, and `Agent` are the main building blocks of the SDK.
-First three have already been covered in more detail in the previous sections, as they are user-facing modules, usable on their own.
-Other modules could be considered as internal modules, and are not meant to be used directly.
+The first three have already been covered in more detail in the previous sections, as they are user-facing modules usable independently.
+Other modules could be considered internal, and the intention is not to use them directly.
-- `Mercury` is a module which deals with DIDComm V2 messaging, and is used primarily by the `Agent` to handle DIDComm messages.
+- `Mercury` is a module that deals with DIDComm V2 messaging and is used primarily by the `Agent` to handle DIDComm messages.
-- As already mentioned, `Domain` is a set of domain-specific types, models and utilities, usable in different contexts.
+- `Domain` is a set of domain-specific types, models, and utilities usable in different contexts.
-- Edge Agents are not able to provide highly-available service endpoints by themselves.
-That's why mediators are used to provide public endpoints and mailboxes to agents. `PublicMediatorStore`, `BasicMediatorHandler`, and `ConnectionsManager` are abstractions for interacting with mediators.
+- Edge Agents need help to provide highly-available service endpoints for providing public endpoints and mailboxes to agents. `PublicMediatorStore`, `BasicMediatorHandler`, and
+  `ConnectionsManager` are abstractions for interacting with mediators.
-- Once an instance of `Agent` is prepared, `start` method is called to start the agent and mediator services.
+- Once an instance of `Agent` is prepared, call the `start` method to start the agent and mediator services.

 ## Establishing Connection

-Let's see how to establish a connection with another agent and what it means.

 In DIDComm Agent's world, a connection is nothing more than a pair of DIDs and a label.
-Agent creates a new `peer` DID for each connection, and stores it in the wallet storage (Pluto), along with the DID of the other agent and the human-readable label used to help users navigate through the list of connections.
+The Agent creates a new `peer` DID for each connection and stores it in the wallet storage (Pluto), along with the DID of the other agent and the human-readable label used to help users navigate through the list of connections.